The Zarankiewicz problem on tripartite graphs: Extremal examples

 In order to obtain a balanced tripartite graph we will need to weight the vertices of $\Gamma_{k + 1}$ so that each part has an equal weight.
 To be precise, given a graph $G$ and a \defn{weighting} $\omega \colon V(G) \to \bZ^+$, the \defn{weighted graph} $(G, \omega)$ is the graph obtained by replacing vertex $v$ of $G$ by an independent set $I_v$ of size $\omega(v)$ and each edge $uv$ by a complete bipartite graph between classes $I_u$ and $I_v$.
-Crucially, if $G$ is triangle-free, then the graph $(G, \omega)$ will be too. \Cref{fig:weighting} displays $\Gamma_{k + 1}$ together with a weighting $\omega$ (the number by each vertex $v$ is the weight $\omega(v)$).
-To orient the reader, the rightmost vertex (which has weight 1) corresponds to the vertex 0 in $\Gamma_{k + 1}$ and the other vertices proceed anticlockwise.
-We have drawn the edges incident to the top left vertex (which has weight 2 and corresponds to vertex $k + 1$ in $\Gamma_{k + 1}$) as an aid.
+Crucially, if $G$ is triangle-free, then the graph $(G, \omega)$ will be too.
+We will need the following lemma about weighted graph for our claim about the $G'_{k, n}$ being $\Omega(n^2)$ edges apart.

+\begin{lem} Let $G$ be an edge-maximal triangle-free graph in which all neighbourhoods are distinct and $H$ be a triangle-free graph.
+Suppose that $G$ is a subgraph of some weighted graph $(H, \omega)$.
+Then $G$ is a subgraph of $H$. \end{lem}